Jenius3/generic-questions-and-feedback/README.md

 * [ ] Do you see a trend regarding observations/related solutions?
 * [ ] How could your work be an inspiration to other researchers?
 * [ ] In which cases/scenarios can the extremes of the tradeoff work hand in hand and whereis a tradeoff really needed?
+* [ ] With whom/which other fields could you cooperate in order to move forward with the topic?
+* [ ] Can you explain why the result is so high/low opposite to the expectation?
+* [ ] Can you quantify that or is it just qualifiable?
+* [ ] Prevention, Detection, Reaction - which of these are represented in your solution?
+Could you extend your solution to cover the others?

 ## Provoking Questions (topic specific)